Kathryn

 (Senior Lecturer in Psychology, PhD, Chartered Psychologist with the British Psychological Society, Fellow of the Higher Education Academy, Student Member of British Association for Behavioural and Cognitive Psychotherapies)

-While training to become a Cognitive Behavioural Psychotherapist, I continue to work as a Senior Lecturer in Psychology at the University of Central Lancashire and have over 20 years of experience in the field.
-I work alongside a team of clinical psychologists, academics, mental health clinicians, and individuals with lived experience of mental health challenges.
+As I train to become a Cognitive Behavioural Psychotherapist, I continue my role as a Senior Lecturer and Chartered Psychologist at the University of Central Lancashire, bringing over 20 years of experience in the field.
+I work collaboratively with a multidisciplinary team of clinical psychologists, academics, mental health clinicians, and individuals with lived experience of mental health challenges.

-My expertise lies in self-harm and personality difficulties (often termed personality disorder), and my research publications in this area appear in practice-based journals, emphasising insights that can be applied to clinical practice and NHS therapeutic services.
-I also have extensive experience in teaching and publishing on a range of mental health topics, including general anxiety disorder, panic disorder, obsessive-compulsive disorder, depression, and eating disorders.
+My current research focuses on self-harm, with publications appearing in practice-based journals that aim to inform and enhance clinical practice within NHS therapeutic services.
+In addition to this, I have a broad background in teaching and publishing on a range of mental health topics, including generalised anxiety disorder, panic disorder, obsessive-compulsive disorder, depression, and eating disorders.

 I am working under the supervision of Professor Karen Wright to ensure that each of my clients receives high-quality therapy.